ivanvitali/angular-template-form/README.md

 ## angular2-seed

-A simple starter project demonstrating the basic concepts of Angular 2.
+A simple starter project demonstrating the basic concepts of Angular 2 using Template-driven form approach.

 ### Usage